 We ended up with an all-electric setup, but we do have a butane hiking stove as a backup in case all else fails, or if we need to heat more than one pan at a time.

 Work out how much water you need to carry

 Water weighs 8lbs/gallon.
 If you are being economical with it, you should budget on around 3 gallons per person per day for drinking, food prep, dish washing and personal hygiene.
 Most likely you will use more than this.
 Even a very economical shower can take 1 gallon of water.

 Water in also requires water out.
 Grey and black tanks take up space either inside the van where they are more protected from freezing, or underneath the van where they are easier to drain.
-You can avoid plumbing a black tank by using a cassette toilet, a bucket, or no toilet at all (if you think you can rely on restrooms and rest areas).
+You can avoid plumbing a black tank by using a composting toilet, a cassette toilet, a bucket, or no toilet at all (if you think you can rely on restrooms and rest areas).

 Your camping lifestyle needs (and the lifestyle needs of the other people you camp with) will determine just how much water you need to carry.
 Someone who just absolutely can’t live without a ten minute hot shower every day is probably going to be disappointed with van life, unless you plan on parking at organized camp sites every night.

 We ended up with a 16 gallon fresh water tank, and an additional 4 gallons of hot water.
 Although we can drink from our tank supply, we also tend to carry additional 1 gallon containers of fresh water.
 We use a 5 gallon grey water tank.